Summary

 A number of studies have been done using this combination of hormones – usually given as injections (although implants, tablets and gels have also been studied).
 Most studies have shown male hormonal contraception to be effective in preventing pregnancy.

-Male hormonal contraception does not give any protection from sexually transmissible infections (STIs).
+Hormonal contraception does not give any protection from sexually transmissible infections (STIs).

-Advantages of hormonal contraception for men
+Advantages of hormonal contraception to stop sperm production

-Disadvantages of hormonal contraception for men
+Disadvantages of hormonal contraception to stop sperm production

 - Side effects include acne, night sweats, weight gain and lowered sex drive.
 These are usually mild and can settle with time.